BrownSpaceEngineering/PVDXosV2/README.md

 ### Windows

+PVDXos uses GCC (GNU C Compiler) to create an executable.
+GCC can't be ported to Windows, so we need to virtualise a Linux environment for our toolchain.
+The standard solution is to use WSL (Windows Subsystem for Linux).

+As such each instruction needs to be executed either in a Windows environment, or in the virtualised Linux environment.
+Each of the following steps is thus prepended either by \[WIN\] or \[WSL\] to indicate which environment to run it in.

-1. Install Windows Subsystem for Linux (WSL):
+1. \[WIN\] Install Windows Subsystem for Linux (WSL):

    - Run `wsl --install` in PowerShell (as Administrator).
    - Follow prompts and restart your computer as required.

-2. Clone the repository into the WSL filesystem.
+2. \[WSL\] Clone the repository into the WSL filesystem.
 This is important for performance during compilation.

-3. Install ARM toolchain for Linux:
+3. \[WSL\] Install ARM toolchain for Linux:

    - `sudo apt install gcc-arm-none-eabi`

-4. Install GDB Multiarch and other build tools:
+4. \[WSL\] Install GDB Multiarch and other build tools:

    - `sudo apt install gdb-multiarch`
    - `sudo apt install build-essential`
    - `sudo apt install clang-format`

+5. \[WIN\] Install [`usbipd`](https://github.com/dorssel/usbipd-win/releases) to pass USB connections through to WSL

 5. (Optional) Configure VSCode to use clang-format for formatting: